Monumental Moments - The Eriskay Connection

 The way Monumental Moments is composed is not an attempt to reconstruct the life of this unknown Japanese family.
 Nor is it an attempt at anecdotal narrative.
 To what end?
 And for whom?
 Each picture looks like an ordinary family snapshot.
 But the more the collection grew, the more questions it raised.
 It was precisely in this overwhelming quantity of anonymous portraits that it became clear how much remained invisible and elusive.
 What is happening here?
 Where does it come from?
 Why all the repetition and duplication?
 What are we actually looking at?
 It stimulates the imagination.
 Two themes in particular contribute to this: the endless series of “self-image portraits” And the apparent fate of these snapshots, imbued with so much personal attention, only to end up out on the curb.
 Monumental Moments evokes associations and questions about the transience of self-images.
 Is this perhaps a memento mori?

-Erik Lieber (1950) is an artist and former doctor whose career has spanned several disciplines, including fine art, photography, and social health care.
-After a career as a general practitioner and trainee psychiatrist, he turned to photography in 1983 with several solo exhibitions.
-Since 2014, his work has focused on found photography, exploring themes such as ways of seeing and the influence of culture.
+Erik Lieber (1950) is an artist and former doctor who, in addition to his medical work in social and public health care, made several (solo) exhibitions as a photographer beginning in 1983.
+Since 2014, his work has focused on found photography, exploring themes such as the relationship between ways of looking and the underlying value systems and images of man.
 In addition to his artistic work, Lieber has contributed to the art world as a gallery owner, publisher and board member of several foundations.
 He is also the author of several publications on art and organisational development.

 YOUR CART